 Is your food making you sick?

 Are you suffering from a stubborn health problem that won’t go away no matter what you try?
-Or perhaps the medications and treatments you’re taking aren’t actually getting at the root cause of your illness-but you want something that will?
+Perhaps the medications and treatments you’re taking aren’t actually getting at the root cause of your illness- and you feel frustrated?
 If you feel this way, or know someone that does, consider some important facts.

-- Medical Research has shown that sensitivities to foods and food-chemicals can cause an inflammatory response that can lead to a wide array of painful symptoms and chronic health problems.
+- Medical research has shown that food sensitivities and food-chemicals can cause an inflammatory response that can lead to a wide array of painful symptoms and chronic health problems.

-- If food sensitivities are causing your illness and you do not properly address them, you could end up suffering for years, spending thousands of dollars for treatments that will never produce the relief you desire.
+- If food sensitivities are causing your illness and you do not properly address them, you could end up suffering for years and spending thousands of dollars for treatments that will never produce the relief you desire.

 Conditions and Symptoms Often Associated with Food and Chemical Sensitivities: